logo for organic-pet-digest.com

 Are they really necessary?

-There are a number of reasons why experts recommend dog dietary supplements and there are many alarming things that you should know.
+There are a number of reasons why dog dietary supplements are recommended, but there are also many alarming things that you should know about them.

-While the importance of a healthy balanced diet is never questioned, many veterinarians have recognized the lack of certain essential Dog Dietary Supplementsnutrients in some of their patients’ diets.
+While the importance of a healthy balanced diet is never questioned, many veterinarians have recognized the lack of certain essential nutrients in some of their patients’ diets.

 Dog dietary supplements are prescribed by veterinarians to compliment the diet and maintain optimal health.
 Even the healthiest of natural organic dog food may not be enough.